Codecademy/docs/content/java/concepts/strings/terms/replaceAll/replaceAll.md

 ---
 Title: '.replaceAll()'
-Description: 'Searches a string for a specific regex pattern and replaces each occurrence with a replacement string.'
+Description: 'Searches a string with a regex pattern and replaces each match with a replacement string.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'